 The mixed electron-photon beam has been simulated by incorporating electro-magnetic processes in the radiator and target in order to generate realistic energy and angular distributions of photon and electron beams.
 The simulations were performed with both beam energies (8.8 and 11 GeV) for the 6 % radiation length radiator and 10 cm LH2 target.
+The results of the simulations were compared to existing independent thick-target bremsstrahlung codes of D. Meekins, and the agreement was found to be better than 90 %.

 The simulation of the photon arm included the target cell by taking into account its geometry and all materials, the scattering chamber, the deflection magnet and the calorimeter.
 The deflection magnet has been placed at distances of 1.1 to 2.45 m from the target; as mentioned previously, vertical bending has been used that is crucial for the separation of real-Compton and e-p elastic events.
-The calorimeter has been implemented as a virtual detector with front-face dimension of $64\,\mathrm{cm} \times 74\,\mathrm{cm}$ and a depth of $18\,\mathrm{cm}$ , positioned at various distances from the target, depending on the kinematic setting.
-The $10\,\mathrm{cm}$ plastic shielding has also been incorporated.
-In our simulations we have assumed for the calorimeter coordinate resolution a typical value of $3\,\mathrm{mm}$ , and energy resolution of $0.023 \cdot \sqrt{E(\mathrm{GeV})}$ .
+The calorimeter has been implemented as a virtual detector with front-face dimension of $64 \text{ cm} \times 74 \text{ cm}$ and a depth of 18 cm, positioned at various distances from the target, depending on the kinematic setting.
+The 10 cm plastic shielding has also been incorporated.

+In our simulations we have assumed for the calorimeter coordinate resolution a typical value of 3 mm.